 Nowadays, it seems like everyone wants to open a restaurant.
 It’s fun to daydream about what you’d put on your menu, how you’d decorate the space, what kind of boss you’d be, and how you’d assemble your dream team.

 When it comes to funding a restaurant, there are many, many different ways to go about procuring capital.
-In a recent episode of The Garnish, we spoke with Joanne Chang — whose bakery, Flour, has expanded to eight locations across Boston – and Charles Bililies — CEO of Souvla, a four-location Greek-American restaurant in San Francisco — about how they gained funding for their now very successful restaurants.
+In a recent episode of The Garnish, we spoke with Joanne Chang — whose bakery, Flour, has expanded to eight locations across Boston – about how she gained funding for her now very successful restaurants.